qingsongedu/Awesome-TimeSeries-SpatioTemporal-LM-LLM/README.md

 <!-- ![Forks](https://img.shields.io/github/forks/qingsongedu/Awesome-TimeSeries-AIOps-LM-LLM) -->

-A professionally curated list of **Large (Language) Models and Foundation Models (LLM, LM, FM) for Temporal Data (Time Series, Spatiotemporal, and Event Data) and AIOps** with awesome resources (paper, code, data, etc.), which aims to comprehensively and systematically summarize the recent advances to the best of our knowledge.
+A professionally curated list of **Large (Language) Models and Foundation Models (LLM, LM, FM) for Temporal Data (Time Series, Spatiotemporal, and Event Data)** with awesome resources (paper, code, data, etc.), which aims to comprehensively and systematically summarize the recent advances to the best of our knowledge.

-We will continue to update this list with newest resources.
-If you found any missed resources (paper/code) or errors, please feel free to open an issue or make a pull request.
+We will continue to update this list with the newest resources.
+If you find any missed resources (paper/code) or errors, please feel free to open an issue or make a pull request.

 For general **AI for Time Series (AI4TS)** Papers, Tutorials, and Surveys at the **Top AI Conferences and Journals**, please check [This Repo](https://github.com/qingsongedu/awesome-AI-for-time-series-papers).